YouROK/TorrServer/README.md

 ## Whitelist/Blacklist IP

-The lists file should be located near to the settings.
+The lists file should be located in the same directory with config.db.

 - Whitelist file name: `wip.txt`
 - Blacklist file name: `bip.txt`